This article is written with help and examples by Rebecca Wang, Professional Services Senior Consultant.

 - Keep unapproved content in personal folders to keep users from accidentally discovering it.
 You can do this by manually changing the access level setting for all personal folders to make them private, or by enabling a closed system (if your content management strategy doesn't use the All Users group).
 Please make sure to read the closed system documentation page before pursuing this option.
 Once a closed system is enabled, it is difficult to change folder management access.

 NOTE: Alternatively, some admins find it sufficient to teach users to not "trust" content that is in personal folders.
-The Curated Search Labs feature, available beginning in Looker 6.24, can also be leveraged to automatically exclude personal folders from search results.
+The Curated Search feature (available in 6.24 as a Labs feature and automatically enabled in 7.2) can also be leveraged to automatically exclude personal folders from search results.

 - Create a group for users who should not be able to add content to shared folders.
 Give the group View access to shared folders so that, while they can view approved content in shared folders, they cannot add or make changes to it.
 The team responsible for approving content (such as a core team of Looker admins or developers) should be the only group with Manage Access, Edit permissions in shared folders.